Indigenous teen Autumn Peltier to demand clean water in Canada

 The Indigenous teen from northeastern Ontario has since been advocating for clean water in First Nations communities across the country.

-Peltier is in New York City this week to speak about the importance of clean water at the UN Climate Action Summit, joining world leaders and other young activists.
+Peltier is in New York City this week to speak about the importance of clean water at the Global Landscape Forum at the UN.

 “I’m focusing less on what’s going on and more on what actions we need to take,” she said of the speech she’s presenting Saturday morning.
 “We need solutions to improve the environment and water.”

-Note: CORRECTION: An earlier version of this story said Peltier will be speaking at the Climate Action Summit.
-That was an error.
-Peltier will be speaking at the Global Landscapes Forum at the UN.